gnolang/blog/posts/2023-07-11-myg-3/README.md

 authors: [christina]
 ---

-## The More You Gno - Gno.land Monthly Updates 3

 We’ve been busy since the last edition of *The More You Gno,* with the Gno.land core team and ecosystem partners present at various global developer events.
 We’ve visited many gnomes (and gnomes-in-the-making) around the world from Berlin to Belgrade, spreading the word about Gno.land and growing our expanding community.
 Aside from all the networking, Gno.land is taking shape with a new iteration of our website, the Gno.land Funding and Grants Program, and a host of developer updates as always.
 Let’s dive in.

 ## Gno by Example